AcyOrt/acyort.github.io/sources/en/docs/helper.md

 order: 6
 ---

-AcyOrt has built-in helper functions for rendering templates, also you can customize helper functions
+AcyOrt has built-in helper functions for rendering templates, and you can customize helper functions

 ### Built-in functions

-There are built-in functions that cannot be overridden by custom function
+There are 4 built-in functions that cannot be overridden by custom function

 **URL**